 The substantive focus of our MA program in International Relations (MAIR) is the analysis of politics beyond the nation state.
 This research topic is examined from a global governance and an international political sociology perspective, looking at enduring processes of globalization, internationalized conflict, and increasing cross-border activities.
 The emphasis on these two perspectives and the explicit integration of general social theoretical questions is a unique feature of the MAIR.
 Students participate in a small, relatively specialized, and academically rigorous, all English degree program.

-Important notice: As of winter semester 2023/24, the MA International Relations will undergo significant changesthat pertain to both the program and the faculty.
+Important notice: As of winter semester 2023/24, the MA International Relations will undergo significant changes that pertain to both the program and the faculty.
 These changes are outlined in the section “New MAIR”.
 As a result of the reform, some of the information supplied in other sections of the website (in particular, “Program”, “Faculty”, and “Guidelines”) does not apply to students who will join the program in 2023 or later.
-The changes will not affect current students or students who will take up their studies in the winter semester 2022/23.
+The changes will not affect current students.